-For the remainder of the 2017-18 academic year we celebrate WCU's Cherokee community as part of our Diversity Dialogues series.
+For the academic year we celebrate WCU's Cherokee community as part of our Diversity Dialogues series.
 The series attempts to capture and share the unique experiences of students from diverse backgrounds, helping open all our eyes to different views of the world and bring us together through dialogue.
 We will share the stories of several Cherokee students at Western Carolina, and we invite you to share your own story as well.

 We celebrate our campus theme, Cherokee, with a dialogue featuring WCU freshman Brittney Driver, graduate student in Cherokee Studies, Tovah Welch, and alumnus Sky Sampson who is also Director of the Cherokee Center on campus.

 In a conversation moderated by Chief Diversity Officer Ricardo Nazario-Colon, Brittney, Tovah and Sky discuss their experiences as a Cherokee student at WCU, navigating their own self-identity as Americans who are part of the Eastern Band of Cherokee Indians and much more.
 We invite you to watch the video here and to join the conversation by submitting your own story.